gef3dx/api/docs/index.md

 ## Project Overview

 This is a FastAPI backend service with a repository/service architecture pattern.
-The system implements user authentication, profile management, notification system, and role-based access control (RBAC) using modern Python tools and best practices.
+The system implements user authentication, profile management, notification system, private messaging system, and role-based access control (RBAC) using modern Python tools and best practices.

 The notification system allows users to receive and manage notifications with different types (info, success, warning, error) and statuses (read, unread).
 Users can send notifications to other users, retrieve their notifications, mark them as read, and delete them.

+The messaging system allows users to send private messages to other users, manage their inbox and sent messages, and perform CRUD operations on their messages.

 ## API Endpoints